Posted October 2025

 Monthly labor force and unemployment

-- Walla Walla County total labor force, employment and unemployment decreased from July 2024 to July 2025.
+As of August 2025, Walla Walla County total labor force and employment increased and unemployment decreased since August 2024.

 Unemployment rate, not seasonally adjusted